sgreene570/readme-generator/README.md

 <br>
 Test to see if the find functionality works:<a href=https://github.com/sgreene570/readme-generator/blob/master/converter.py#L25>api</a>
 <br>
-Putting words in underscores tells the script to find the occourence of the word in the repo and return the url to that specific line of code.
+Putting words in underscores tells the script to find the occurrence of the word in the repository and return the URL to that specific line of code.
 <br>
 {'Python': 3882}